5.1. General information

 A declaration of bankruptcy of a limited company has an effect only on the company and not on the individual persons, as they are not liable with their own goods and real estate.

 Regarding an unlimited company, the partners are declared bankrupt by the judgment that declares the bankruptcy of the company.
 The court proceeds to appoint one judge and one trustee.
 On the basis of the criteria provided by article n.
 1 L.F., a minor entrepreneur cannot be declared bankrupt.

 A pool of creditors is appointed by the judge within 30 days after the declaration of bankruptcy.
 The pool is composed of three to five creditors, who have to represent the quality and quantity of the credit in a balanced way.
 The pool has to check the activities of the trustee, authorise actions, and give advice on the case provided by law or at the request of the court or judge.
 The pool’s decision has to be agreed to by the majority within 15 days since each request.

 On the basis of article 67 L.F., there are two groups of payment that can be disputed by the trustee:

-- Payments made by the debtor to a creditor within one year prior to the declaration of bankruptcy where the creditor has to prove that they did not know the insolvency status of the debtor
+- Payment made by the debtor to a creditor within one year prior to the declaration of bankruptcy where the creditor has to prove that they did not know the insolvency status of the debtor

-- Other payments made by the debtor to a creditor within six months prior to the declaration of bankruptcy.
+- Other payment made by the debtor to a creditor within six months prior to the declaration of bankruptcy.
 For these cases, the trustee has to prove that the creditor knew the insolvency status of the debtor

 (End of chapter 5 - Insolvency proceedings)